Azure/azure-dev/templates/todo/projects/nodejs-mongo/README.md

 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-> NOTE: This may take a while to complete as it executes three commands: `azd init` (initializes environment), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
+> NOTE: This may take a while to complete as it executes three commands: `azd init` (initializes environment), `azd infra deploy` (provisions Azure resources), and `azd app deploy` (deploys application code).
 You will see a progress indicator as it provisions and deploys your application.

 When `azd up` is complete it will output the following URLs: